Deportivo Garcilaso

 Club Deportivo Garcilaso, most commonly known as Deportivo Garcilaso, or El Garci, is a Peruvian professional football club based in the city of Cusco.
 Founded in 1957, the club competes in the Peruvian Primera División, after being promoted by winning the 2022 Copa Perú.

 Since its appearance it has maintained a strong rivalry with Cienciano, made up of students from the National College of Sciences.
 This rivalry between both educational institutions transcended football, giving rise to the Cusco Classic.
 The club was invited to participate in the Copa Presidente de la República in 1970.
 Since then, the club participated in the Copa Perú until 2023, where they got promoted to the Liga 1 after winning the tournament in 2022.

-The club plays their home games at Estadio Garcilaso, which they share with city rivals Cienciano and Cusco FC.
-With a capacity of 45,056, the Estadio Garcilaso is the largest stadium in Cusco and has hosted numerous sporting events, most notably the 2004 Copa América which was held in Peru.
+The club plays their home games at Estadio Garcilaso, which they share with rivals Cienciano and Cusco FC.

 History

 Deportivo Garcilaso was founded on 13 April 1957 as Deportivo Lucre by the Garmendia brothers.
 It was then sold to a church pastor, Monsignor Publio B. Prada Torres, who promoted football at the Great Inca Garcilaso de la Vega school and was a father in the church of San Blast.

 In 1970 Deportivo Garcilaso was invited by the Peruvian Football Association to participate in the Copa Presidente de la República.
 After overcoming the group stage, they were eliminated by Porvenir Miraflores.

 The club has participated on several occasions in the final stages of the Copa Perú, one of its best campaigns being the 1979 Copa Perú where it reached the Hexagonal Final.
 They were departmental champion after defeating Manco II of Quillabamba in the final and qualified for the Regional Stage where they eliminated América Star de Juliaca and Juventud La Joya de Puerto Maldonado.
 In the National Stage, they knocked out Pesca Peru de Mollendo in their group and qualified together with Deportivo Centenario de Ayacucho to the final.
 In that phase they finished in third place, tied with Defensor Lima, behind ADT Tarma and Comercial Aguas Verdes de Zarumilla, and were eliminated from the tournament.

 In the 2000 Copa Perú, the club qualified to the National Stage, but was eliminated by Coronel Bolognesi in the Quarterfinals.
 In the 2003 Copa Perú, the club qualified to the National Stage, but was eliminated by Deportivo Enersur in the Quarterfinals.
 In the 2007 Copa Perú, the club qualified to the National Stage, but was eliminated by Unión Minas (Orcopampa) in the Round of 16.